lsst-sqre/sqr-068/index.rst

 Abstract
 ========

-Sasquatch is a service for recording, displaying, and alerting on Rubin's scalar engineering data.
+Sasquatch is a service for recording, displaying, and alerting on Rubin Observatory's telemetry data and scalar metrics.

-It is a unification of SQuaSH :cite:`SQR-009` used for tracking science performance metrics and the Engineering and Facilities Database (EFD) :cite:`SQR-034` used to record observatory telemetry data.
+It is a unification of the Engineering and Facilities Database (EFD) :cite:`SQR-034` and SQuaSH :cite:`SQR-009` under the same deployment.

-The new features include two-way data replication between the Summit and USDF Sasquatch instances to make science performance metrics computed at the USDF and observatory telemetry produced at the Summit available locally in both places.
+The new features include a REST API for sending data to Sasquatch and two-way data replication between the Summit and USDF.
+This way, observatory telemetry produced at the Summit and metrics computed at the USDF or Summit are always available locally.

 Sasquatch can be easily extended to record other `time-series data`_ such as camera diagnostic metrics, rapid analysis metrics, scheduler events etc.

-In its third generation, we took the opportunity to rebrand the service as Sasquatch.
-Sasquatch is the `service` that manages the EFD and other time-series `databases`.
+In its third generation, we took the opportunity to rebrand it to Sasquatch, and it should be understood and the `service` that manages the EFD and other time-series `databases`.

-Sasquatch is currently deployed at the test stands, Summit, and USDF through `Phalanx`_ integrated with Rubin's Science Platform.
+Sasquatch is currently deployed at Summit, USDF, Tucson test stand and Base test stand through `Phalanx`_.

 .. _time-series data: https://www.influxdata.com/what-is-time-series-data
 .. _Phalanx: https://phalanx.lsst.io